 When most people hear “spring cleaning,” they picture their overstuffed closets and messy garages, but what about the kitchen?
 Before you pull out your mop and bucket, think about your refrigerator and pantry.
-Spring cleaning usually means getting rid of the junk that we don’t need; there is a lot junk (junk food) in our kitchen that our bodies don’t need either.
+Spring cleaning usually means getting rid of the junk that we don’t need; there is a lot of junk (junk food) in our kitchen that our bodies don’t need either.

 Check out some easy and healthy items you should always keep handy in your refrigerator, freezer, and pantry: